 If you are continuing the Peaks of the Balkan Trail clockwise, visit Doberdol to Milishevcs Hiking Guide.
 If you want to spice up the trail and hike the tallest mountain in Kosovo, visit Doberdol to Gjeravica hiking guide.
 If you are hiking the POB counter-clockwise, visit Valbona to Cerem hiking guide.

 HIKE WITH ME!

 If you like what you see and want to be guided by a local, this hike is a part of the specialized Peaks of The Balkans Tour I provide with Balkan Mountain Adventure Company.
 Adventure is what we do.
 These experiences have changed my life forever.
 I want everyone to share the joy of the mountains with me and experience the wonders of my home.
 BLKNMTN gives you the opportunity to explore like a local and have the adventure of a lifetime.
+We also provide a self-guided tour for those who want to take on the trail on their own.
 Click the link for more information and feel free to reach out with any questions!